Want to take quizzes and track your credits?

 RLI Taking the Lead podcast series explores the unique career journeys of radiology's most influential leaders to provide practical insight into how to structure a career in leadership and find success across a spectrum of clinical environments and organizations.
 Learn more

 A good mentor can be an invaluable resource in your professional journey.
-In this podcast, William T. Thorwarth Jr., MD, FACR, ACR Chief Executive Officer, shares how and why great mentors and relationship building are key to a career in leadership.
+In this podcast, Geoffrey Rubin, MD, MBA, FACR, Professor of Radiology and Bioengineering at Duke University, interviews William T. Thorwarth Jr., MD, FACR, ACR Chief Executive Officer, who shares how and why great mentors and relationship building are key to a career in leadership.